Uchswas/Hand-Gloves-Piano/README.md

-# Arduino_based_HandGloves_Piano

-This is a Arduino Based Hand Gloves Digital Piano.
+# Arduino based HandGloves Piano

-It was our 3rd Year 2nd Semester Hardware Project.
-It is a complete project with source code,digram and project report.
-You can use this to make a Handgloves digital piano Any suggestion regrading this project will be highly appreciated.
+This is an Arduino-based hand-glove digital piano.
+It was our 3rd-year, 2nd-semester hardware project.
+It is a complete project with source code, a diagram, and a project report.
+You can use this to make a Handgloves digital piano Any suggestions regarding this project will be highly appreciated.